Choosing the Best Breast Implant Size CC for Your Frame

 If you’ve been considering breast enhancement surgery, you may have heard the term CCs.
 This is the standardised medical measurement of breast implant sizes and differs from the notion of a cup size.
 The breast implant CC size (volume measured in cubic centimetres) provides a measurement of the total volume of the breast implant.
 So as you might have guessed, a higher CC equates to a bigger breast implant.

 Breast implant CCs typically range from 200CC to 600CC but there is no standard recommendation for patients.
 As a rule of thumb, 200-300CC breast implants would be best used in a mini breast augmentation procedure, 300-400CC constitute a standard breast augmentation, and 400-500CC would be considered a very large breast augmentation.
 The most commonly implanted breast implant size at Gold Coast Plastic Surgery is 350CCs.
-Larger sizes are used in some cases but Dr Doyle typically does not exceed 550CC in his boob job patients.
+Larger sizes are used in some cases but Dr Doyle typically does not exceed 550CC in his boob job (breast augmentation) patients.

 Bra cups are sized A, B, C and up.
 As a guide, for approximately every 150-200 ccs, you can expect the breast cup size to increase around one to one and a half cup sizes.
 This is not a precise form of measurement as bra cup sizes vary significantly between different brands and manufacturers.